danvk/aoc2022/README.md

 ## Daily Notes

+### Day 5 (62854 / 61636)

+I got the samples wrong on part two but the answer right.
+What's going on?

 ### Day 5 (49161 / 47164)

 Immediate reaction after seeing the input: "crap, they're going to make us do Towers of Hanoi on day 5!?"
 Fortunately not but maybe that will come later.